imuguruza/olimex-ice40/README.md

 More (hopefuly) to be come!

-Use the script piflasher.sh to flash your *.bin bitstream, the script needs to give the name of the file to flash!
+Use the script **piflasher.sh** to flash your *.bin bitstream, the script needs to give the name of the file to flash!

+In case, give execution permission to the script, using `chmod +x piflasher.sh`.
+Execute using `./piflasher.sh`

 ### Requirements